kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/topics/crd-changes/v1alpha7-to-v1beta1.md

   name: "workers"
 ```

-If a server group is provided and found, it'll be added to `OpenStackMachine.Status.ReferencedResources.ServerGroupID`.
+If a server group is provided and found, it'll be added to `OpenStackMachine.Status.Resources.ServerGroupID`.
 If the server group can't be found or filter matches multiple server groups, an error will be returned.
-If empty object or null is provided, Machine will not be added to any server group and `OpenStackMachine.Status.ReferencedResources.ServerGroupID` will be empty.
+If empty object or null is provided, Machine will not be added to any server group and `OpenStackMachine.Status.Resources.ServerGroupID` will be empty.

 #### Change to image